danielgtaylor/node-desktop-uploader/README.md

 ```

 #### Method: `save`
 Give a hint that the uploader should save its configuration to disk in the near future.
 If `immediate` is `true`, then save to disk right now.
+If `immediate` is `false`, then at most `saveInterval` milliseconds (see the constructor method) will pass before the file is saved.
+When your app is about to exit, you must remember to force an immediate save, otherwise data may be lost.

 ```javascript
 // Save in the near future, when convenient